Meet the team

 Mandy’s daughter Ebony also worked for us for a while in Reception and the restaurant before moving on to progress her career.

 Patrick, a close friend of Jill’s sons, joined us in the summer of 2011 as a General Assistant at the tender age of 16.
 Originally, planned to be a “stop gap” position, Pat soon found that the industry suited him and consequently knuckled down to prove himself.
 Like Hannah, Pat demonstrated a maturity beyond his years and after two years we promoted Pat to Trainee Manager and he spent time in every department before attaining his black jacket.
-Two years on again and with Hannah being promoted, Patrick was promoted to Assistant Manager.
+Two years on again and with Hannah being promoted, Patrick was promoted to Assistant Manager, and, more latterly, Deputy Manager.
 Again, Pat is fulfilling this role admirably and is another key member of the management team.

 Pat’ younger brother Brendan, is keen to be a chef and has been working part-time in the kitchen since 2014.
 He left school in June 2015 and joined us fully at that point.
 Brendan works 4 days a week and one day release at Kendal College.
 Brendan is just commencing his career with us but we expect great things from him!